Weak Coupling Theory of Magic-Angle Twisted Bilayer Graphene

 {\em Paramagnetic State Energy ---} We interpret our numerical results for the band filling $\nu$ dependence of the MATBG paramagnetic ground state energy (Fig.~\ref{Fig:Exc_unbroken}(b,c)) by comparing them with results for the decoupled bilayer \cite{Barlas_G_2007} (Fig.~\ref{Fig:Exc_unbroken}(a)) calculated in exactly the same way.
 In both cases the exchange energy is positive at small $|\nu|$ because of \cite{Barlas_G_2007} rapid changes in Bloch state spinors near the Dirac point.
 The blue dashed line in Fig.~\ref{Fig:Exc_unbroken}(a) is the exchange energy of an eight-Dirac-cone model \cite{Barlas_G_2007}: \be \ee where $g=8$ and $k_{_{\rm F}}=(4\pi n/g)^{1/2}$.
 The exchange energy of MATBG is smaller than that of decoupled bilayers because of the dominant role of the Hartree potential in shaping occupied band states wavefunctions.
 In contrast to the decoupled bilayer case, MATBG correlation energies are low near CN, because that is where the phase space for low-energy particle-hole excitations within the flat band octet is the largest.
 The correlation energy is highest near $|\nu|=4$ because the gaps between flat and remote bands suppress fluctuations.
-In our calculations there is a small particle-hole asymmetry in all properties, including the exchange and correlation energies, because we include non-local interlayer tunneling corrections \cite{xie2020weak} to the Bistritzer-MacDonald (BM) MATBG model \cite{BM}.
-Details of MATBG model parameters that we use in this Letter can be found in SM ~\ref{SM:BM_model}.
+In our calculations there is a small particle-hole asymmetry in all properties, including the exchange and correlation energies, because we include non-local interlayer tunneling corrections \cite{xie2020weak} to the Bistritzer-MacDonald (BM) MATBG model \cite{BM, SeeSM}.